k-tomoyasu/react-native-oss-license/README.md

 ### Android
 It is assumed to be used with other tools.

-#### license-tools-plugin
+#### LicenseToolsPlugin
-[license-tools-plugin](https://github.com/cookpad/license-tools-plugin) is Gradle plugin to check library licenses and generate license pages.
+[License Tools Plugin for Android](https://github.com/cookpad/LicenseToolsPlugin) is Gradle plugin to check library licenses and generate license pages.
 It generate license list in YAML format.
 `react-native-oss-license` generate same format content.
 You can merge results.